demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

-IT service management
-This integration was integrated and tested with version xx of Zendesk v2

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-zendesk-v2).